 Restart of onshore conventional gas industry in Victoria

-In 2017, the Government passed the Resources Legislation Amendment (Fracking Ban) Act 2017.
+In 2017, the Victorian Government passed the Resources Legislation Amendment (Fracking Ban) Act 2017.
 Under this legislation, fracking and coal seam gas extraction were permanently banned, and the existing administrative moratorium on onshore conventional gas was replaced with a legislative moratorium that halted all exploration and development activities in Victoria until 30 June 2020.

 The program’s geoscientific investigations concluded in early 2020.
 The results indicated that there are likely to be commercially feasible onshore conventional gas resources yet to be discovered in the Otway and Gippsland basins.
 Regional environmental studies undertaken by the program showed that developing these gas resources would not compromise the state’s groundwater supplies or agricultural sector.

-Page last updated: 09 Nov 2020
+Page last updated: 14 Oct 2022